 5. Show restraint on social networks.
-Like links in email, those posted on social media are commonly used for phishing attacks.
+Like links in email, links posted on social media are often used for phishing attacks.
 Harmful attacks may actually come from people or websites you trust (without their knowledge).
 Take a moment and think before clicking links or opening webpages.

 6. Avoid simple passwords.
 This is sound advice any time you create an account.
 Many retailers require you to create accounts with them before making a purchase.
 Consumers in a rush to lock in a deal often use simple passwords when creating accounts.
 This is exactly what cybercriminals are hoping for.

 Create a unique, random password for every new login.
 It’s best to use a combination of letters (both upper and lower case), numbers and symbols.
 Many accounts advise whether a password is weak or strong.
-You should never settle on a weak password.
+Never settle on a weak password.
 If you need help coming up with strong passwords and tracking them, consider a password management service.

-7. Double check email encryption.
+7. Double-check email encryption.
 If it’s necessary for you to email credit or debit card information to complete a purchase, make sure the email is encrypted so hackers cannot access your information.
-Note: This is a an appropriate time to use a one-time use, time-limited or virtual credit card number, if possible.
+Note: This is a an appropriate time to use a one-time use, time-limited or virtual credit card number, if available.

 8. Don't assume that using smartphones or tablets will keep you safe.
-Many users of mobile devices believe their devices are not susceptible to threats from cybercriminals.
-But like regular computers and laptops, mobile devices can be hacked, and users can encounter the same threats as users of desktops and laptops.
+Many mobile device users believe their devices are not susceptible to threats from cybercriminals.
+But like regular computers and laptops, mobile devices can be hacked and their users can encounter the same threats as users of desktops and laptops.